-The first report of a 2020 release date for the glasses came way back in November 2017 via Bloomberg, but it has been backed up by reputable sources in the months and years since.
+The first report of a 2020 release date for the glasses came way back in November 2017 via Bloomberg, and was backed up by reputable sources in the months and years since.

 At the beginning of September 2019, the rumours started up again after code was spotted in the iOS 13 beta.
 MacRumours reported that documentation in an internal iOS 13 build indicated that AR headset support was being built into iOS 13, there was even a reference for a device codenamed 'Garta', suggesting that the wheels are in motion behind closed doors.

 It's not only iOS that's revealing clues to the presence of an AR device.
 In September 2019, 9to5Mac's Guilherme Rambo tweeted that code in Xcode 11 included a framework for an ARDisplayDevice with files for AR headsets codenamed 'Franc' and 'Luck' and HoloKit codenamed 'Garta'.